 The most practical method for your safety is to use a cabinet to isolate the dust and the high-speed particles.
 This way, you can use this method indoors.
 The cabinet can also recycle the media, making it more economical in the long run.

 However, a cabinet is only useful for small workpieces that can fit inside.

 Without a blasting cabinet, you need to work outdoors and wear protective equipment suitable for abrasive blasting that covers your entire body.

 Blasting is so aggressive that it can overheat and damage thin metal if you keep the nozzle steady.
 Furthermore, blasting can leave an abrasive residue on the metal.

 6. Acids are efficient but most have safety issues

 Most acids are capable of removing galvanization and are often used to clean the entire workpiece.
 Many coating removal products contain these acids and other chemicals, making them more expensive but safer to use.

-Removing the coating with acids has some benefits:
+Removing the coating with acids has the following benefits: